unboxedtechnology/presentations/PITCHME.md

 ## What is Git Pitch?

-It's a service that turns GitHub (or Bitbucket) repositories into interactive slideshows.
+A service that turns GitHub (or Bitbucket) repositories into interactive slideshows

 #HSLIDE

 ## OMG!
 Not another presentation tool!!
-That was my initial reaction. <!-- .element: class="fragment" -->
+That's what I said <!-- .element: class="fragment" -->

-Then I realized this gets the tool out of the way and allows me to focus on the presentation content. <!-- .element: class="fragment" -->
+Get the tool out of the way and focus on content <!-- .element: class="fragment" -->

 #HSLIDE